shariarvg/clinicalnotes_shift_public/README.md

 ## Overview

-Clinical notes and future outcomes arrive at different times, but estimating degradation in model performance is extremely vital for a robust algorithm pipeline.
+Clinical notes and future outcomes arrive at differents times, but estimating degradation in model performance is extremely vital for a robust algorithm pipeline.
 We create a framework for estimating uncertainty at the time of discharge, using only information about the new batch of notes and the historical notes training set.

 <p align="center">
   <img src="https://github.com/user-attachments/assets/e5226e73-484e-4db8-a66b-3ece9eaefc53" width="600">